yam-ai/yamflow-doc/pipelining.rst

 Preprocess Inference Inputs
 ===========================

-This activity produces the API requests, the message stream, or the data file for the inference application to process.
+In this activity, the cleaned and / or labeled data are transformed to the input format required by the inference application to process, for example, in form of API requests, a message stream, or a data file.
 How the inference input data should be constructed and submitted depends on the specific input requirements of the inference application.